Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Routine Physical Care

 Spending long hours in front of a computer can lead to physical injuries like back and neck pain.
-Shoulder, arm, and head pain is also a common injury caused by sitting for too long in front of a computer; that’s why physical care is very important for IT professionals who usually spend a lot of time sitting in front of their laptop or computer screen.
+Shoulder, arm, and head pain are common injuries caused by sitting for too long in front of a computer; that’s why physical care is very important for IT professionals who usually spend a lot of time sitting in front of their laptops or computer screens.

 1. Weekly Exercise Plan: